circleci/circleci-docs/jekyll/_ccie/single-box.md

 ## On AWS

-Installing CircleCI Enterpise on a single EC2 VM is extremely quick and easy with our pre-made AMI.
+Installing CircleCI Enterprise on a single EC2 VM is extremely quick and easy with our pre-made AMI.

 **SECURITY NOTE:** All builds that run on this machine will have access